QuantEcon/rvlib/README.md

 you how nice the interface is relative to the "exotic" (the most polite word we can think of) interface to distributions exposed by [scipy.stats](http://docs.scipy.org/doc/scipy-0.17.1/reference/stats.html).
-`Distributions.jl` also brings better performace, particularly when its methods are used inside loops.
+`Distributions.jl` also brings better performance, particularly when its methods are used inside loops.

 For these reason we've put together `rvlib`, which mimics the